andreasg/andreasg.github.io/_posts/2014-01-20-declarative-game-programming.markdown

   returnA -< (camera, l, playerPos)
 ```

-Now we just need to add some collission detection
+Now we just need to add some collision detection

 ```haskell